annamonso/Multivariate-Analysis/README.md

    Run scripts or open notebooks in each module folder (e.g. PCA/, Clustering/, LDA/)

 ## Purpose & Value
-This project reflects my ability to perform and communicate advanced statistical modeling, including:
+This project reflects the ability to perform and communicate advanced statistical modeling, including:
   - Summarizing high-dimensional data via dimensionality reduction
   - Identifying patterns and clusters in multivariate datasets
   - Applying classification methods and evaluating results